 Organic wastes can be explored as raw materials to recover nutrients and organic matter, representing an example of Circular Economy.
-To do so, wastes should be accurately chosen so that nutrient recovery can be made by applying suitable technologies,10 producing fertilizers to replace synthetic ones.11 Anaerobic digestion (AD) is a suitable biotechnology for producing biofertilizers, thanks to the process that modifies organic matter and the nutrients it contains, resulting in a good amendment and fertilizer properties of the end product, i.e., digestate.^{12-14} In addition, the AD process renders the digestate more suitable for subsequent biological/physical/chemical treatments allowing organic matter (OM) and N and P to be separated, producing both an organic amendment and N and P fertilizers.^{10,15-17} unit quantity data source NO_x (N-NO x) kg ha -1 0.3 IPCC 2006 carbon dioxide (C- CO 2) kg ha -1 80.2 IPCC 2006 P surface run off (P) kg ha -1 0.2 Nemecek and Kägi 2007 use of nutrients RF^{e} digestate Mg ha -1 48 data from authors ^f TN supplied by digestate kg ha -1 370 data from authors TN delivered by ammonium sulfate kg ha -1 100 data from authors P supplied by digestate kg ha -1 138 data from authors K supplied by digestate kg ha -1 36 data from authors K delivered as potassium sulfate kg ha -1 34 data from authors SF ^c kg ha -1 TN supplied by urea kg ha -1 185 data from authors TN delivered by ammonium sulfate kg ha -1 100 data from authors P provided by triple phosphate kg ha -1 39 data from authors K supplied as potassium sulfate kg ha -1 70 data from authors
+To do so, wastes should be accurately chosen so that nutrient recovery can be made by applying suitable technologies, producing fertilizers to replace synthetic ones.
+Anaerobic digestion (AD) is a suitable biotechnology for producing biofertilizers, thanks to the process that modifies organic matter and the nutrients it contains, resulting in a good amendment and fertilizer properties of the end product, i.e., digestate.12-14 In addition, the AD process renders the digestate more suitable for subsequent biological/physical/chemical treatments allowing organic matter (OM) and N and P to be separated, producing both an organic amendment and N and P fertilizers.10,15-17 unit quantity data source $NO_x$ (N-NO x ) kg ha -1 0.3 IPCC 2006 carbon CO 2 dioxide (C- ) kg ha -1 80.2 IPCC 2006 P surfa ace run off (P) kg ha -1 0.2 Nemecek and Kägi 2007 use of nutrients $RF^{e}$ digestate Mg ha -1 48 data from authors f TN supplied by digestate kg ha -1 370 data from authors TN delivered by ammonium sulfate kg ha -1 100 data from authors P supplied by digestate kg ha -1 138 data from authors K supplied by digestate kg ha -1 36 data from authors K delivered as potassium sulfate kg ha -1 34 data from authors SF c kg ha -1 TN supplied by urea kg ha -1 185 data from authors TN delivered by ammonium sulfate kg ha -1 100 data from authors P provided by triple phosphate kg ha -1 39 data from authors K supplied as potassium sulfate kg ha -1 70 data from authors aProvided by facility: data acquired directly from the full-scale plant under study. bDetected on-site by the authors: data acquired from open-field experimentation (see also the SI and Table S4). cN2O emissions were considered similar (calculated on 1 ha surface) for the two Scenarios as revealed by full-field measurements made after digestate and urea distribution (see Table S4). dN leaching was assumed similar (calculated on 1 ha surface) for the two Scenarios as revealed by soil sampling made at 1 m soil depth in full-field trials (see Table S4). eRF: recovered fertilizer Scenario and SF: synthetic fertilizer Scenario. fData from authors: data derived from fertilization plan and fertilizer properties (see Tables S1-S3).

-The recovery of nutrients allows the production of fertilizers able to substitute for synthetic ones, thus reducing the necessity to produce fertilizers using fossil energy (N and P) and fossil resources (P and K),18 and closing nutrient cycles.
+The recovery of nutrients allows the production of fertilizers able to substitute for synthetic ones, thus reducing the necessity to produce fertilizers using fossil energy (N and P) and fossil resources (P and K), and closing nutrient cycles.
 In addition, the recovery, also, of the organic matter represents a solution to the problem of low organic matter (OM) content